 Thailand cancels emergency decree in bid to calm protests

-BANGKOK (AP) — Thailand’s government has canceled a state of emergency it had declared for Bangkok last week after the embattled prime minister suggested the gesture to cool massive student-led protests seeking democracy reforms.
+BANGKOK (AP) — Thailand’s government has canceled a state of emergency it had declared last week for Bangkok in a gesture offered by the embattled prime minister to cool massive student-led protests seeking democracy reforms.
+The decree had banned public gatherings of more than four people and allowed censorship of the media, among other provisions.
+It was challenged in court by an opposition party and a group of university students.
 Prime Minister Prayuth Chan-ocha went on national television on Wednesday night to appeal to pro-democracy protesters to reduce political tensions and promised to lift the emergency measure.
-As he was speaking, protesters marched near Government House, his office, to demand he step down.
-They also asked for the release of their colleagues who were arrested in connection with earlier protests.
+As he was speaking, protesters marched near Government House to demand he step down.
 They said that if their demands were not met, they would return in three days.
-The protesters are pressing for a more democratic constitution and reforms to the monarchy.